Dion DiMucci: Grammy Hall of Fame and blues success (2000–2019)

 Dion released Tank Full of Blues on January 24, 2012.
 It peaked at No. 3 on the Top Blues Albums chart.
 While touring, Dion performed "Donna the Prima Donna" live in Las Vegas, on April 5, 2015.
 On July 11, 2015, he held a concert in Westbury, New York.

-In 2015, Dion released the single "New York Is My Home", again with Simon.
+That same year he released the single "New York Is My Home", again with Simon.
 The single was followed by the album New York Is My Home, released February 12, 2016.
 The album peaked at No. 3 on the Top Blues Album chart.
-It was also awarded Favorite Blues Albums.
+It was also awarded Allmusic Favorite (of the year) Blues Albums.

 Dion planned four concerts in the U.S. during early 2016, and was invited as a keynote speaker for the 2016 SXSW in Texas.
 He spoke on the topic A Conversation with Dion: Rock's Enduring Voice on March 17, 2016.

 Dion appeared on The Tonight Show with Jimmy Fallon on April 8, 2016.

-In May 2017, Dion released Kickin' Child: The Lost Album 1965 from Norton Records, containing songs recorded in 1965 when he was with Columbia Records (but were not previously released).
-The album was awarded Favorite Compilations and Reissues.
+In May 2017, Dion released Kickin’ Child: The Lost Album 1965 from Norton Records, containing songs recorded in 1965 when he was with Columbia Records (but were not previously released).
+The album was awarded Allmusic Favorite (of the year) Compilations and Reissues.

-Also in May 2017, Richard Barone's Sorrows & Promises: Greenwich Village in the 1960s was released, which included Dion performing a duet of his 1964 song "The Road I'm On (Gloria)" with Barone.
-The album is a celebration of the New York City scene, which Dion was part of during that pivotal era.